kkoppenhaver/paintbynumbers/README.md

 ###Paint By Numbers

-A web experiment to convert an image into a painy by numbers image
+A web experiment to convert an image into a paint by numbers image